syncfusion-content/blazor-docs/blazor/multicolumn-combobox/selection.md

 <!-- ## Programmatically trigger onChange event

-Trigger the [ValueChange]() event manually by using the instance (taken from @ref attribute) of the [ComboBoxEvents]().
+Trigger the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MultiColumnComboBox.SfMultiColumnComboBox-2.html#Syncfusion_Blazor_MultiColumnComboBox_SfMultiColumnComboBox_2_ValueChange) event manually by using the instance (taken from @ref attribute) of the component.
 In the following example, the `ValueChange` event is invoked inside the `Created` event handler.
 As per the following code, it will trigger once the component is created or rendered on the page.

 {% highlight cshtml %}